mickekring/CalStats/README.md

 * In not really ready to document this yet.
 It's still pretty much in development.

 ## Version History
-* 0.4 Added graph for hours worked, latest 7 weeks.
+* 0.4 Added graph for hours worked, last 7 weeks.
 * 0.2 Initial upload.
+Percentages per category since a date you choose.
+Percentages per category, last 7 weeks.

 ## Credits
 The calendar import function in the script is based on jeinarsson work https://gist.github.com/jeinarsson/989329deb6906cae49f6e9f979c46ae7